Cethan Carter

-Cethan Carter (born September 5, 1995) is an American football fullback who is a free agent.
-He played college football at Nebraska.
+Cethan Carter (born September 5, 1995) is an American former professional football player who was a tight end for the Cincinnati Bengals and Miami Dolphins of the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers.

-Early years
+Early life

 Carter played high school football at Archbishop Rummel High School in Metairie, Louisiana.
 While at Archbishop Rummel, he spent time lining up at tight end, H-back and fullback.
 He caught 23 passes for 418 yards and 5 touchdowns his senior year in 2012, earning Honorable Mention All-State honors.
 Rummel had a 14–0 record and won the Louisiana Class 5A state championship in 2012.
 He also played basketball at Rummel, helping the team to a 21–11 record and a state quarterfinals appearance in 2012.

 College career

 Carter played for the Nebraska Cornhuskers of the University of Nebraska–Lincoln from 2013 to 2016.
 He was a criminology and criminal justice major at Nebraska.

 He played in 13 games, starting 6, in 2013 and caught 10 passes for 127 yards.
 Carter was named a True Freshman All-American by 247Sports in 2013.
-He also earned Big Ten Honorable Mention All-Freshman honors.
+He also earned Big Ten Conference Honorable Mention All-Freshman honors.
 He played in 9 games, starting 8, in 2014, catching 6 passes for 98 yards and 1 touchdown.
 He missed four games at midseason due to a foot injury.
 Carter missed the first two games of the 2015 season.
 He then played in, and started, the final 11 games of the season, catching 24 passes for 329 yards and 2 touchdowns.
 He also rushed twice for 48 yards and a 32-yard rushing touchdown in 2015, becoming the first tight end in school history to score a rushing touchdown.
 Carter was named Honorable Mention All-Big Ten by the media in 2015.
 He played in 10 games, all starts in 2016, catching 19 passes for 190 yards and 1 touchdown.
 He also rushed three times for 34 yards.
 At midseason, Carter missed three whole games and most of a fourth due to an elbow injury.
 He was named Honorable Mention All-Big Ten by both the media and coaches in 2016.

 He played in 43 games, starting 35, during his college career, catching 59 passes for 744 yards and 4 touchdowns.
 His 59 receptions ranked fifth all-time in school history for a tight end.
 He also rushed 5 times for 84 yards and 1 touchdown.